Cidney/Cidney/README.md

         Outputs the computer names of Server1 and Server2

-** When:**
+**When:**

 When: command for Cidney Pipelines.
 Used between Stage: and Do:
-The When: command lets you specify a an event to listen for that you will run its script block against
+The When: command lets you specify an event to listen for that you will run its script block against

-        .EXAMPLE
         .\HelloWorld.ps1

         Pipeline: HelloWorld {